dotnet/runtimelab/docs/design/features/runtime-handled-tasks.md

 1. There is an existing concept for `async void` methods.
 Does that model need to exist in the new system?
 1. It looks like there might be a need for async2 flavors of delegates.
 To the runtime these would look like delegates with async2 `Invoke` method and may "just work".
-They would need some kind of sintax in C#.
+They would need some kind of syntax in C#.
 1. It looks like there might be a need for async2 flavors of method pointers - to represent async2 methods.
 In the runtime this is representable via the modopt on the return type and, again, might "just work", so this is mostly a matter of picking C# syntax/semantics.
 1. Is there any impact on async enumerable/iterator?